 Dr. Servoss has taken on several leadership roles at Boca Raton Regional Hospital, having served as Medical Director of the Cardiac Catheterization Laboratory, Vice Chief of the Department of Cardiology, and Co-Director of the Percutaneous Valve Therapy program.
 He has also served as a member of the Credentialing, Physicians Advisory, and Advanced Technology Committees.
 He holds an academic appointment as Affiliate Assistant Professor of Clinical Biomedical Science at the Charles E. Schmidt College of Medicine, Florida Atlantic University.
 Shortly after his arrival in South Florida, Dr. Servoss was named “Best Doctor” in the 2007 “Best of Boca” edition of the Boca Raton Times and has received numerous awards in recognition of outstanding patient care since.

 He is board certified in Cardiovascular Disease, Interventional Cardiology and Endovascular Medicine.
-He now practices at Boca Raton Regional Hospital, specializing in Clinical and Interventional Cardiology, Vascular Medicine and Endovascular Intervention.
-He has a special interest in the treatment of peripheral arterial disease and is active in clinical research pertaining to carotid stenting with distal embolic protection.
+He now practices at Boca Raton Regional Hospital, specializing in Clinical Cardiology and Vascular Medicine.
 He is a Fellow of the American College of Cardiology and the Society for Cardiovascular Angiography and Intervention.